Darwin-River/Ex-Machinis/documents/game-play.md

 Every physical action your spacecraft takes will result from calls to predefined protocols.
 These protocols allow your drones to do things like mine resources, manufacture products, and travel between locations.
 In many cases, protocols use, deplete, and produce resources located in your ship's hold.

-You can find a current list of protocols on the website ([http://exmachinis.com/protocols](http://exmachinis.com/protocols?utm_source=patreon&utm_campaign=pm)).
+You can find a current list of [protocols]](http://exmachinis.com/protocols?utm_source=patreon&utm_campaign=pm) on the website.
 Right now, your choice of protocols is very limited.
 That's because we've just created a few simple protocols to test game mechanics.
 However, as the game matures, the number and complexity of these actions will increase dramatically.

 Protocols are invoked by sending your drone a FORTH script that calls upon the `perform `function.
 This function pulls one or more parameters from the stack.
 These parameters provide the ID for the protocol you want to perform and any other parameters that are required by the protocol.